beachparty/beachparty.github.io/_posts/2016-11-14-donald-trump-has-won-how-should-i-feel.md

 <https://www.change.org/p/donald-trump-pardon-julian-assange>

-I was happy to see America collectively raise a one finger salute to the establishment as they turned their back on Killary and I too, salute you, Donald J Trump, with my finger held high.
-May your deeds be better than half the mad shit you promised.
-I hope that was for publicity and not what you actually intend to do.
-You don’t need a wall, you don’t need to persecute all muslims, you need to step up and fight for good of humanity.
-But go easy on the fighting, and don't get swayed into doing more illegal war nonsense.
-Good luck Mr President-Elect, and please try not to blow up the world.
+I was happy to see America collectively raise a one finger salute to the establishment as they turned their back on Hillary so I too, salute you, Donald J Trump, with my finger held high.
+I'm hoping all of that mad shit you promised in your campaign was to get publicity, and it's not what you actually intend to do.
+You don’t need a wall!
+The majority of muslims in the world are good people.
+Muhammad Ali was a muslim and an amazing person, some even say he was the greatest.
+He was a fighter, and like him you now need to step up and fight for what is right.
+But go easy on the fighting, and don't get swayed into dropping bombs on children and hospitals like Obama.
+Good luck Mr President-Elect, I think you will make a more honourable leader than Hillary Clinton, now prove me right, and please try not to blow up the world.

 I hope this election result makes it clear how abominable it is when journalists and MP's state Jeremy Corbyn is unelectable.

 By Drew P Robertson

-<div class="fb-share-button" data-href="{{site.url}}{{page.url}}" data-layout="button_count" style="position: relative; top: -8px; left: 33px;"></div>